 Many movies are filmed in the Atlanta area.
 Let's pretend we are science advisors for an upcoming science-fiction disaster film.
 Premise of the film - Metro Atlanta is completely destroyed by a large impactor motivating a misfit team of not scientists to get revenge on some space rocks!

-Assuming everything inside the perimeter is destroyed, the diameter of the crater will be 40 km (remember to convert to meters for your calculation!).
+Assuming everything inside the perimeter is destroyed, the diameter of the crater will be 40,000 m.
 Calculate how large of an impactor would need to be CGI-ed in order to appropriately motivate the heroes to avenge Atlanta!

-Once you calculate the radius of the impactor in meters using Equation 1, multiply by 1000 to convert to kilometers and record your answer.
+Once you calculate the radius of the impactor in meters using Equation 1, divide by 1000 to convert to kilometers and record your answer.
 Then divide your answer in km by 1.6 to convert to miles.

 Going back in time 66 million years, the Cretaceous-Paleogene (K-Pg) extinction event, which resulted in the mass extinction of around 75% of plant and animal life on Earth, was likely caused by the Chicxulub impactor.
-Located on the Yucatán Peninsula, the Chicxulub crater is 180 km across.
+Located on the Yucatán Peninsula, the Chicxulub crater has a diameter of 180,000 m.
 Using Equation 1, how big was the impactor?